xiaoqiangdu/linaro-trusted-firmware/verified u-boot on arm trusted firmware.md

 CONFIG_FIT
 CONFIG_OF_SEPARATE
 There may exit some compile problem for lack of gpio.h file, this is caused by Uboot's dependency design.
-We need to add a empty gpio.h file to path arch\arm\include\asm\arch-armv8 just like other boards.
+We need to add a empty gpio.h file to the path arch\arm\include\asm\arch-armv8, just like other boards.

 + Generate RSA Key pairs with openssl tools
  key_dir="/work/keys/"
  key_name="dev"